Ribociclib and letrozole (Oral)

 - For metastatic breast cancer:

-- Ribociclib: 600 milligrams (mg) (three 200 mg tablets) taken as a single dose, once a day for 21 consecutive days, followed by 7 days without medicine.
+- Ribociclib: 600 milligrams (mg) (three 200 mg tablets) taken as a single dose, once a day for 21 days in a row, followed by 7 days without medicine.
 Your doctor may adjust your dose as needed and tolerated.

 - Letrozole: 2.5 milligrams (mg) once a day for 28 days.